CNuge/py-morse-code/README.md

 # TO DO:

-- write the unit tests for the class
-- make the travis.yml file with dependencies, call tests.py
 - write the readme with examples of loading in the data via the different methods
 - write the dependencies into the readme file
 - give some examples in the readme
 - explain it in a blog post, highlight the special class methods

 ## The Morse class does the following: